khanhdang/minimal-page/index.md

 # Welcome! ようこそ！

 <img src="assets/images/Khanh_N_DANG.jpg" class="avatar" alt="Avatar" />
 My name is Khanh N. Dang.
-I am currently an *Associate Professor* in the Division of Computer Engineering, Department of Computer
-Science and Engineering,
+I am an *Associate Professor* in the Division of Computer Engineering, Department of Computer Science and Engineering,
 [The University of Aizu](https://www.u-aizu.ac.jp/en/).
 I received my Ph.D. from University of Aizu